 Candidates who wish to transfer their PACES centres may submit their request at any time before the date of the examination.
 Candidates should note however, that due to high demand available spaces in all PACES centres will be extremely limited.

-If you are a UK trainee employed on a training contract you may eligible for tax relief on MRCP(UK) examination fees paid since 2010.
+If you are employed on a UK training contract as either a Core or Specialty Trainee you may be eligible for tax relief on MRCP(UK) and SCE examination fees paid within the last four tax years, providing you paid the examination fee yourself.
+A number of UK trainees have informed us that they have successfully claimed tax relief.
 For more information please see the HMRC website.

 There is no reading list available for MRCP(UK) examinations.
 Candidates should prepare for the examinations by gaining clinical experience in hospital posts involving the care of emergency medical patients, whether adults or children, and by studying up-to-date postgraduate clinical textbooks and current medical journals.